 Root's work has been cited by the Texas Supreme Court and by leading scholarly journals, including the Columbia Law Review and the Georgetown Journal of Law & Public Policy.
 His 2007 essay on NAACP co-founder Moorfield Storey was recommended in Race & Liberty in America: The Essential Reader (University Press of Kentucky).

-Root's writing has appeared in the New York Post, New York Daily News, Chicago Sun-Times, Washington Times, Newsweek, WallStreetJournal.com, New York Press, The Globe and Mail, and other publications.
+Root's writing has appeared in the New York Post, New York Daily News, Los Angeles Daily News, Chicago Sun-Times, Washington Times, Newsweek, WallStreetJournal.com, New York Press, The Globe and Mail, The Orange County Register, and other publications.

 Root has spoken before audiences at Harvard Law School, Georgetown Law Center, Columbia University, and the New York Civil Liberties Union, and he has been featured on C-SPAN's Book TV, the Fox Business Channel, New York Public Radio, SIRIUS Satellite Radio, and other media outlets.